doanhxd/doanhxd/README.md

 Hi there!
 I'm Doanh Maple, student at Dalat University
-I'm an Hackintosher
+I'm an Hackintosher,
-Becoming a Web developer <3
+becoming an Web developer <3